andrewgdotcom/poshlib/README.md

 if ( false; true; ); then
     do_something
 fi
-if { false; true; }; then
+while
+    false
+    true
+do
     do_something
-fi
+done
 ```

-This can lead to unexpected behaviour inside the function if its design assumes that it will return immediately on error.
+This can lead to unexpected behaviour inside the conditional if its design assumes that it will return immediately on error.

 https://fvue.nl/wiki/Bash:_Error_handling

+For a safer way to handle errors inside functions, see the `try` command in the `utils` module below.

 ### ansi - macro definitions for ANSI terminal formatting